Yoel Lago

-Yoel Lago Amil (born 25 March 2004) is a Spanish professional footballer who plays for RC Celta Fortuna.
-Mainly a centre-back, he can also play as a midfielder.
+Yoel Lago Amil (born 25 March 2004) is a Spanish professional footballer who plays as either a centre-back or a midfielder for RC Celta de Vigo.

 Career

 Born in Mondariz, Pontevedra, Galicia, Lago joined RC Celta de Vigo's youth sides in 2016, after representing Porriño Industrial FC and Mondariz FC.
 He made his senior debut with the reserves on 25 September 2021, coming on as a late substitute for Fernando Medrano in a 1–0 Primera División RFEF away loss to CD Calahorra.

 In 2023, after finishing his formation, Lago was initially assigned to the C-team in Tercera Federación, but never featured for the side after establishing himself as a regular for the B-team during the pre-season.
 He made his first team – and La Liga – debut on 26 May 2024, starting in a 2–2 home draw against Valencia CF.

+On 1 September 2026, Lago was definitely promoted to the main squad, being assigned the number 18 jersey.